unreno/dropseq/README.md

 Be advised, portions of this pipeline require a GREAT deal of memory.
-If it is unavailable, the script will be killed and crash.
+If it is unavailable, the script will simply be killed and crash.

 ```BASH